hammadbinsajjad/CurrencyConverter-Python/README.md

-#  Currency Converter (Python)

-A simple **Python-based Currency Converter** project originally created by the repository author.
-This contribution adds a proper **README file** to help others understand and use the project easily.

----

-##  Project Overview
+## Currency Convertor
-This program converts amounts between different currencies using predefined conversion rates.
+Currency Convertor converts amounts between different currencies using predefined conversion rates.
 It’s written in pure Python and is ideal for beginners learning about functions, modules, and basic input/output.

 ---